What parents need to know

 Is it any good?

-Reed and first-time director/co-screenwriter Catherine Hardwicke have given this film great strengths -- particularly its authenticity of detail and its genuine commitment, even tenderness, toward its subject matter.
+This film has great strengths -- particularly its authenticity of detail and its genuine commitment, even tenderness, toward its subject matter.
 This really shows in the performances.
 Hunter is fearless in revealing Mel's fragility, her generosity, and the deep, deep love for her children that grounds her.
 Wood is breathtakingly open; every ounce of the joy and anguish she feels in heart-breaking relief on her face.
 Wood shows us Evie's wounded child inside the cool manipulator.
 The script has some particularly subtle and perceptive moments, especially when Tracy's father keeps asking for the problem to be explained to him "in a nutshell."

 On the other hand, it would be nice if Tracy didn't have to take on every single one of every parent's worst nightmares; in addition to substance abuse, sexual involvement, lying, stealing, and failing in school, she develops an eating disorder and cuts herself.
 There are enough teenage problems in this movie to fill a decade's worth of after-school-specials.
 But the film's weaknesses are the weaknesses of youth and inexperience, and that is actually very appropriate for the subject matter.

 Families can talk about how easy it was for Tracy to slip away from everything she had learned.
 Why was Evie's friendship so important to her?
 Why was Tracy important to Evie?

 Why was it so hard for Mel to say "no" to anyone?